 Table ES.2: Radiative Forcing Stabilization Levels (Wm-2) and Approximate CO2 Concentrations (ppmv).
-The radiative forcing limits were constructed so that the CO2 concentrations resulting from stabilization of total radiative forcing, after accounting for radiative forcing from the non-CO2 GHGs, would be roughly 450 ppmv, 550 ppmv, 650 ppmv, and 750 ppmv.
+The stabilization levels were constructed so that the CO2 concentrations resulting from stabilization of total radiative forcing, after accounting for radiative forcing from the non-CO2 GHGs, would be roughly 450 ppmv, 550 ppmv, 650 ppmv, and 750 ppmv.